Courses and Requirements

 Seminar: Major African Writers.

 A comprehensive comparative investigation into works by two or more contemporary African writers.
 Attention to theoretical and practical questions of ideology, genre, language, gender, class and geographic region to determine the multiple articulations among authors, texts and audiences (post-1900).
 Prerequisite, three courses in literature or consent of instructor.
 Open to juniors and seniors only.
-(Same as Literature and Creative Writing 473.)
+(Same as Literature 473.)
 Maximum enrollment, 12.

 Senior Seminar in Africana Studies.